The Judge Who Let Christopher Busch Walk — Clutch Justice

 What the Record Supports and What It Does Not

-This piece is built on two primary sources: a Michigan State Police court record and a 1977 newspaper article.
+This piece is built on primary sources: a Michigan State Police court record, a 1977 newspaper article, and documented public records of Robert F. Leonard’s federal conviction.
 Evidentiary discipline requires stating what those sources establish and what they do not.

 What they establish: Harry P. Newblatt, sitting presiding judge of the 67th District Court, authorized a reduction of Christopher Busch’s bond from $75,000 to $1,000 on January 31, 1977.
 That bond was confirmed in print by the Flint Journal on February 22, 1977.
 Busch was free.
 Greene, facing more serious charges from the same proceedings, was in jail on $75,000.
 The assistant Genesee County prosecutor stated publicly that the network surrounding these men involved potentially 100 boys and was characterized by referrals and trading of victims among the men involved.
+The county’s lead prosecutor was a federal felon.
 Twenty-two days later, Tim King was murdered.

-But then we have to immediately focus on what the record demands: an accounting for why a four-time convicted pedophile, whose father was a wealthy GM executive and whose attorney had been flying across the state arranging plea deals, received a $74,000 bond reduction that his co-defendant, facing more serious charges, did not.
+But the record demands an accounting for why a four-time convicted pedophile, whose father was a wealthy GM executive and whose attorney had been flying across the state arranging plea deals, received a $74,000 bond reduction that his co-defendant, facing more serious charges, did not — in a county whose lead prosecutor was simultaneously committing the crimes that would send him to federal prison.
 The answer to that question is not in these documents.
 But these documents are where the question begins, and where it has to be asked.

 Documented Institutional Failure